Pancharaaksharam: Release and reception

 Panchaksharam was released on 27 Dec 2019 alongside five other films.
 Santhosh Prathap, lead actor of this film had another release Naan Avalai Sandhitha Pothu on the same day.

-Behindwoods wrote "Overall, despite the flaws in writing, Pancharaaksharam emerges as a completely inventive and interesting thriller that excels at world building".
-Indian Express wrote "If only the blemishes had been ironed out, the screenplay had been tighter, and the film's focus had been narrower, Pancharaaksharam would have turned out to be a terrific end to a relatively unsurprising year in Tamil cinema."
+The Indian Express wrote "If only the blemishes had been ironed out, the screenplay had been tighter, and the film's focus had been narrower, Pancharaaksharam would have turned out to be a terrific end to a relatively unsurprising year in Tamil cinema."
 The Times of India wrote "Pancharaaksharam is the kind of film that surprises by simply by being an engaging watch.
 Director Balaji Vairamuthu sets up the story with quick character introductions and gets into the plot."